|In Chapter Three of Tamper, Whit tells his psychiatrist, Dr. Carnes, about weird

 childhood experiences like seeing a face in the Formica counter top of his parents'

-induced by paregoric, which his mother administered to ease the pain of teething;
+by paregoric, which his mother administered to ease the pain of teething; and the faint

-and the faint sounds of clanking and rumbling from deep underground, which may or
+sounds of clanking and rumbling from deep underground, which may or may not be

-may not be mysterious miners.
+mysterious miners.
 That the Seven Dwarfs were miners is not specifically

+mentioned in

-mentioned in the text, but one might conclude that the pictures influences Whit's
+the text, but one might conclude that the pictures influences Whit's

+interpretations of

-interpretations of the noises he hears.
-There is also a suggestion that the sounds
+the noises he hears.
+There is also a suggestion that the sounds might have been

 |The above NASA photo of the surface of Mars was widely published in tabloids,